 - Keep a record of all the medications and supplements you take, and share it with all the doctors and pharmacists involved in your care.

 - Talk to your doctor before taking any new medication or supplement.

-- Use one pharmacy for all your prescription and over-the-counter medications.
+- Use one pharmacy for all your prescription medications.